jstetich/Analysis_Biomonitoring/README.md

 # Analysis_Biomonitoring
-Analysis of Maine stream invertebrate biomonitoting data for 2020 State of Casco Bay report.
+Analysis of Maine stream invertebrate biomonitoring data for 2020 State of Casco Bay report.